 Rule #3: Set the Scene

 Don't go nuts.
 You aren't Martha Stewart (although it'd be nice to have a pinch of her talent).
 Keep the kids busy in the week leading up to Thanksgiving by having them create decorations for your home.
-They can create a welcome banner, a centerpiece for the table, garland, and more to make your home festive.
+They can design a welcome banner, a centerpiece for the table, garland, and more to make your home festive.
 Go all out and choose soft yet fun music to play in the background.

 Rule #4: Enlist Help